grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/edit-cortex-loki-namespace-group.md

 # Cortex or Loki rule groups and namespaces

 A namespace contains one or more groups.
-The rules within a group are run sequentially at a regular interval, the default interval is one (1) minute.
+The rules within a group are run sequentially at a regular interval; the default interval is one (1) minute.
 You can rename Cortex or Loki rule namespaces and groups, and edit group evaluation intervals.

 ![Group list](/static/img/docs/alerting/unified/rule-list-edit-cortex-loki-icon-8-2.png 'Rule group list screenshot')